Skip to main content

 2026-03-039 min read

-How RSU Taxation Actually Works
+How Does RSU Taxation Actually Work?

 Restricted Stock Units are taxed differently from stock options, and the distinction matters.